scala/docs.scala-lang/_ja/tour/abstract-type-members.md

 println("content = " + buf.element)
 ```

 Note that we have to use [variance annotations](variances.html) here (`+T <: Seq[U]`) in order to hide the concrete sequence implementation type of the object returned from method `newIntSeqBuf`.
-Furthermore, there are cases where it is not possible to replace abstract types with type parameters.
+Furthermore, there are cases where it is not possible to replace abstract type members with type parameters.